What is a Syndicated Loan?

 4. Positive reputation

 The participation of multiple lenders to finance a borrower’s project is a reinforcement of the borrower’s good market image.
-Normally, lenders would be unwilling to lend to a borrower with poor credit history because it exposes them to higher lending risks.
-Borrowers that successfully paid syndicated loans in the past elicit a positive reputation among lenders, which makes it easy for them to access credit facilities from financial institutions in the future.
+Borrowers that have successfully paid syndicated loans in the past elicit a positive reputation among lenders, which makes it easier for them to access credit facilities from financial institutions in the future.